Bmerc1/Casestudy/README.md

 ## Landscape:
 ​
 The financial Industry that PayPal is the online payment processing.
-​
-* What have been the major trends and innovations of this domain over the last 5-10 years?

 The Payment processing industry has gone through significant transformations over the last 5-10 years.
 It could be said, especially our post-covid world, that cash has lost is dominate position as the most common payment method.
 Contactless payments use are gaining more and more popularity and speed.
 Mobile Wallets such as Apple Pay, Samsung Pay, and Google Pay are expected to make up an increasing segment of payment methods over the next few years.